jcarbonnell/nova-landing/README.md

 ### Key Features

 - **Email-only onboarding** – Log in with Google, GitHub, or email.
 A real NEAR account (`username.nova-sdk.near` on mainnet) is created automatically in the background via FastAuth-style subaccount flow.
 - **Zero seed phrases** – Private keys are generated client-side and immediately backed up encrypted inside a verified TEE (Shade Agent).
-On every future login the key is securely retrieved and injected – users never see or manage keys.
+On every future login the key is securely retrieved and injected –users never see or manage keys.
 - **Full multi-user MCP interface** – Powered by FastMCP with Remote OAuth (Auth0).
 No shared secrets, no env-leaked keys.
 - **Pay-per-action funding** – Small on-chain fees are paid automatically from your account (testnet free, mainnet via Stripe Onramp).
 - **GDPR-ready** – Consent management, data export, and account deletion built in.